 Ladies, do breast self-exam once a month to catch cancer early

-Self-breast examination just once a month can help women detect the deadly cancer early, and boost treatment outcomes, said health experts on Thursday, amid rising breast cancer cases in the country.
+Self-breast examination just once a month can help women detect the deadly cancer early, and boost treatment outcomes, said health experts, amid rising breast cancer cases in the country

-New Delhi: Self-breast examination just once a month can help women detect the deadly cancer early, and boost treatment outcomes, said health experts on Thursday, amid rising breast cancer cases in the country.
+Self-breast examination just once a month can help women detect the deadly cancer early, and boost treatment outcomes, said health experts, amid rising breast cancer cases in the country.

 Breast cancer is the most common type of cancer affecting women worldwide, as well as in India.